-The Program saw many successes in 2021, in spite of the continued challenges that we face due to COVID-19.
+The Program saw many successes in 2022, in spite of the continued challenges that we face due to COVID-19.
 Our biostatistician and bioinformatician consultants once again provided over 1,000 consultations.
-Investigators across Harvard and Harvard-affiliated hospitals were helped on various issues, ranging from designing a study or a clinical trial, to receiving advice on specific analytic techniques, or simply exploring a pilot study feasibility, to name a few.
+Investigators across Harvard and Harvard-affiliated hospitals were helped on various issues, ranging from designing a study or a clinical trial, to receiving advice on specific analytic techniques or the interpretation of results, or simply exploring the feasibility of a pilot study, to name a few.

-As we welcome in 2022, we invite you to stay in contact and hope to see you at our future events.
-If you’re not already on our mailing list, we invite you to join by sending a note to Jocelyn Kasper, Program Manager, at CatalystBiostats@catalyst.harvard.edu.
+As we welcome in 2023, we invite you to stay in contact and hope to see you at our future events.
+If you’re not already on our mailing list, we invite you to join by sending a note to our Program Manager, Jocelyn Kasper, at CatalystBiostats@catalyst.harvard.edu.